nhscc/problem-statements/2024/elections_irv/bdpa-elections_irv-part-1.md

 1. All voters' top choices (meaning: rank 1) are counted.
 2. If an option gets over 50% of the vote, that option is declared the winner and the election is over.
-3. If no option gets under 50% of the vote, the option with the least rank 1 votes is eliminated.
+3. If no option gets over 50% of the vote, the option with the least rank 1 votes is eliminated.
 4. Voters who had the eliminated option as their rank 1 have their vote go to their next top choice instead (meaning: their rank 2 becomes their new rank